 - Apply Appropriate Fertilizer: If you have flowering plants in your garden, then you need to fertilize it frequently because the garden soil loses fertility with time.
 Always keep a check on the signs of low fertility and apply fertilizers immediately.
 Then, for the flowering plants; the best fertilizer is water-soluble or liquid fertilizer.
 Always buy water-soluble or liquid fertilizer from a reputed brand and follow their instructions to fertilize the plants.
 Fertilizing the plant highly or inadequately, using wrong techniques of fertilizing, etc. can do more harm than good.
 Why only soluble fertilizer?
 It is packed with several nutrients that continue to work even after several months of application.
 Most importantly, choose organic and natural fertilizers.

 - Remove Weeds: Weed is a plant in the wrong place.
 Weed plants also eat up the nutrients of the parent plant.
 Remove weeds regularly from the garden or plant pot.
+Doing so will keep your lawn, flower bed, and potted plants healthier and professionally pruned like garden areas in condo developments such as The Silk Residences.
 If you are growing flowers in vases, you can simply uproot the weed.
 But, if you have a garden, then you would need tools like a hoe and pick.

 - Mulch Your Flowers: Mulching is done to retain soil moisture.
 It is recommended with a place with water scarcity.
 Mulching has other benefits like controlling weeds and regulating soil temperature.
 Now, how to do it?
 Cover the soil with natural and synthetic material like leaves, coconut shells, grass, wood, polythene papers, etc.